-- Paper detailed maps
+- Paper large-scale detailed maps, and

-- Digital maps on a GPS unit
+- Digital maps (and sometimes additional imagery or data) on a smartphone.

-- Do not require batteries or recharging.
+- Do not require batteries or recharging;

 1. Paper overview maps